-So that you can see how these guidelines might apply to a your situation, I'll apply each step to a sample public speaking scenario for a small business that I'll provide.
+So that you can see how these guidelines might apply to your situation, I'll apply each step to a sample public speaking scenario that I'll provide.
 We'll touch on some of the basics of speech writing.
-Finally, I'll share additional resources that can help you learn how to write a good speech.
+Finally, I'll share extra resources that can help you learn how to write a good speech.

-Public Speaking Scenario
+Sample Public Speaking Scenario

 Here's a possible public speaking scenario:

-You've just opened a small web design business in your town and you join the town Chamber of Commerce.
+You've just opened a small web design business in your town, and you join the town Chamber of Commerce.
 As a result, you're invited to give a short, five-minute presentation at the next Chamber of Commerce meeting.

 Coming up with a public speaking speech for the scenario described above could be a challenge if you've never written or given a public speech before.
 Fortunately, there are some speech-writing steps that you can use that'll make speech writing easier.

-use this example and walk through the steps for writing a speech.
+Let's use this example and walk through the steps for writing a speech.

 7 Steps for Writing a Speech

-the example above, you know that your audience is going to be the other members of the Chamber of Commerce.
+In the example above, you know that your audience is going to be the other members of the Chamber of Commerce.
 They're likely to be small business owners just like you are.

-you've defined your audience, you can gear your speech towards them.
+Once you've defined your audience, you can gear your speech towards them.
 To do this, ask yourself questions like: